 A product designer (sometimes known as an experience designer, user interface designer, interaction designer, information architect, etc.) takes responsibility for a product’s overall user experience.

-What’s more, a product designer is responsible for the key elements that help make a product engaging for its target audience — its visual style, understanding customer requirements/expectations, and more.
+What’s more, a product designer is responsible for the key elements that help make a product engaging for its target audience — its visual style, understanding of customer requirements/expectations, and more.

 Whilst the exact role of a product designer will differ from business to business, their involvement could stretch from overseeing a product’s initial design, through to proof-of-concept and first iteration, all the way to product launch.